rjspencer/docs/theming.md

 Example: `<a href="{Link-Videos}">See my killer video about how to weave baskets underwater!</a>`
 Example return: `<a href="/account-name/videos">See my killer videos about how to weave baskets underwater!</a>`

+## Custom Variables
+You can define blocks of code to reuse throughout the rest of your theme.
+This can be useful when repeating layout elements throughout your site on some pages, but not others.

+To a variable, use the following syntax:

+	{variable:CustomMyCoolVariable}
+		<aside>Woah man, this variable sure is nifty!</aside>
+	{/variable:CustomMyCoolVariable}

+In this example, your variable name is `MyCoolVariable`.
+Note that custom variables, like custom homepages, must start with the word `Custom`.

+After defining your variable, you can access its data just like a normal global variable.

+	{CustomMyCoolVariable}

+This will return exactly what was inside your declaration.

+	<aside>Woah man, this variable sure is nifty!</aside>

+You can put anything inside your variables, including modules, blocks, and pages.
+Get creative and build some unique sites!

 ## {option} Variables
 You can set up ways for StageBloc users to customize their theme to their liking without them doing any HTML/CSS/JS editing with custom theme {option}s.